gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Integration.md

 ### Custom Networking

 You can also provide your own networking by implementing the `GiniCaptureNetworkService` and `GiniCaptureResultsDelegate` protocols.
-Pass your instances to the `UIViewControlle`r initialiser of `GiniCapture` as shown below.
+Pass your instances to the `UIViewController` initialiser of `GiniCapture` as shown below.

 ```swift
 let viewController = GiniCapture.viewController(importedDocuments: visionDocuments,